FollyMaddy/MSX-tapemaker/readme.md

 So the equations for "WINDING TIME" in the BASIC menu can be wrong and are not fully tested.

+Only 8kb roms can be used. (equations for 16kb roms are "off" in the menu-maker script)

 So for now these scripts are "as is", without any support.